Questions to Ask a Divorce Attorney Before You Hire One

 If you've already read What to Bring to Your First Divorce Attorney Meeting, this article picks up where that one leaves off: less on logistics, more on how to get the information that lets you make a real comparison between candidates.

+Divorce Dock frames the consultation as an interview, not an intake.
 These questions aren't a checklist to complete.
 They're diagnostic tools.
 The goal isn't to cover all of them.
 It's to get honest, specific answers and pay attention to what those answers reveal.

 An attorney who answers billing questions directly and specifically is showing you something.
 An attorney who hedges, generalizes, or redirects the conversation is showing you something different.
 The content of the answer matters, and so does the manner.